Visit the Haunted Castle in downtown Beaufort, SC this Halloween!

 Experience some family-friendly, and very haunted trick or treating at one of Beaufort’s oldest haunted houses this Halloween night!

 The owners of ‘The Castle’ in downtown’s Point neighborhood will be once again inviting Beaufort area children to experience some family-friendly, and very haunted trick or treating.
-The Castle, located at 411 Craven Street, will be turned into a haunted wonderland with the help of talented volunteer actors from the Beaufort High Drama Club, the creativity of Plum Productions and some very ghostly lighting and sound from the folks at Capital A Productions in Savannah.
+The Castle, located at 411 Craven Street, will be turned into a haunted wonderland with the help of talented volunteer actors from the Beaufort High Drama Club, the creativity of Plum Productions and some very ghostly lighting and sound from the folks at MXM Productions.
 The Castle has lots of historic value here in Beaufort.
 Everyone knows its story, and of course, it really is haunted.

 Check out some of the spooky fun from years past…